 - Some older machines have a plate that is used to cover the feed dogs.

 - Some quilters use plastic or even playing cards to cover feed dogs that cannot be lowered.

 Refer to the manual of your sewing machine if you are not sure how to lower the feed dogs.
 If you do not have a manual for your sewing machine, it may be available online.
 Type your machine's brand name and model number into a search engine to find the manufacturer's website and other destinations that may be of help.

 Quilters often use a darning foot for free-motion machine quilting and embroidery.
 These feet look a bit different depending on the brand of machine, but typically have a circular opening at their base.
 Specialized feet are available and, usually, have a larger opening than those found on a regular darning foot.

 Bernina's Stitch Regulator is a computerized darning-like foot that takes control of the stitches to help quilters produce consistent stitch lengths when free-motion quilting, even though feed dogs are lowered.

 The world of machine quilting is changing rapidly, with lots of new tools introduced every year.
 Check your machine brand to see if new tools are available for your sewing machine and are sure to look at the generic options that are made to fit many sewing systems.

 A walking foot, also known an even feed presser foot, has built-in feed dogs at its base and is helpful when sewing multiple layers of fabric.
 The foot's feed dogs move the upper layer of fabric through the machine at the same rate as the machine's feed dogs advance the lower layer, preventing the layers from shifting.

-A walking foot can be used for any type of sewing but is especially helpful for straight line machine quilting, sewing gentle machine quilted curves, sewing binding around the edges of a quilt, and when sewing any other project that's made with multiple layers or heavy cloth, such as rag quilts and denim quilts.
+A walking foot can be used for any type of sewing but is especially helpful for straight-line machine quilting, sewing gentle machine quilted curves, sewing binding around the edges of a quilt, and when sewing any other project that's made with multiple layers of heavy cloth, such as rag quilts and denim quilts.